hudson-and-thames/mlfinlab/docs/source/implementations/backtest_statistics.rst

 Snippet 14.3, page 201, Derives the concentration of returns.

 Concentration of returns measures the uniformity of returns from bets.
-Metric is incpired by Herfindahl-Hirschman Index and is calculated as follows:
+Metric is inspired by Herfindahl-Hirschman Index and is calculated as follows:

         :math:`Weight_{i} = \frac{Return_{i}}{\sum_{i}Return_{i}}`